When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Bellman Error Selection for OPS

 That is, we can also use an auxiliary function $h$ to predict $\bellman q - q$, instead of $\bellman q$, and use the auxiliary function to estimate the Bellman error.
 The benefit is that the Bellman errors are more likely to be predictable.
-Under the conditions for Corollary \ref{lemma:be}, if there is an action-value function $q\in\cQ$ with a small BE, the Bellman errors are nearly zero everywhere and any reasonable function class are able to represent the solution.
+If there is an action-value function $q\in\cQ$ with a small BE, the Bellman errors are nearly zero everywhere and any reasonable function class are able to represent the solution.

 The remaining part is to find a function class that has low approximation error and a low statistical complexity.
 Fortunately, we can perform model selection to choose the function approximation $\cG$.
 This is because we are running regression with fixed targets in Eq (\ref{eq:BEE}), and model selection for regression is well-studied.
-For example, consider a finite set of potential function classes $\cG_1,\dots,\cG_M$, we can use a holdout validation set to select the best function class and other hyperparameters.
+For example, consider a finite set of potential function classes $\cG_1,\dots,\cG_M$, we can use a holdout validation set or cross-validation to select the best function class and other hyperparameters.
 Therefore, we can choose a function class such that it has a low approximation error and a small complexity measure, which can potentially result in improved sample efficiency.
 We describe the full procedure of IBES in Algorithm \ref{alg:be}.